MASTER SERVICES AGREEMENT

 1. Term of the Agreement.
 This Agreement is effective during the period commencing as of the Effective Date and expires on the last day of the Subscription Term of the last Order Form entered into by the Parties, unless this Agreement is terminated earlier in accordance with this Agreement.

-2. Subscription and Renewal Term for Loopio Solution.
-The Subscription Term for Customer’s access to the Loopio Solution will be set out in an applicable Order Form.
+2. Subscription and Renewal Term for Services.
+The Subscription Term for Customer’s access to the Services will be set out in an applicable Order Form.
 Unless otherwise indicated in such Order Form, the Subscription Term will automatically renew for successive twelve (12) month periods, unless Customer notifies Loopio of its intention not to renew the applicable Order Form, which notice must be provided to Loopio no less than thirty (30) days prior to the date of expiry of the applicable Order Form.

 3. Suspension.
-Without limiting Loopio’s other rights and remedies under this Agreement, Loopio at its reasonable discretion may suspend Customer’s access to the Loopio Solution (i) after providing ten (10) days written notice of an overdue payment, until all due amounts are paid in full, or (ii) if Loopio reasonably believes Customer has violated Section 2.4 of this Agreement.
-In such circumstances and as soon as practicable, Loopio will use commercially reasonable efforts to notify Customer of the reasons for suspension.
+Without limiting Loopio’s other rights and remedies under this Agreement, Loopio at its reasonable discretion may suspend Customer’s access to the Services (i) after providing ten (10) days written notice of an overdue payment, until all due amounts are paid in full, or (ii) if Loopio reasonably believes Customer has violated Section 2.4 of this Agreement and Loopio shall provide notice of such suspension.

 6. Offboarding.
 Upon termination or expiration of the applicable Order Form, Customer will be entitled to extract Customer Content during the Extraction Period.
-Following the Extraction Period, Loopio shall have the right to delete all Customer Content from the Loopio Solution in accordance with its data retention policies.
+Following the Extraction Period, Loopio shall have the right to delete all Customer Content from the Services in accordance with its data retention policies.

 10. INDEMNIFICATION

 1. Loopio’s Indemnity to Customer.
 Loopio will defend, indemnify and hold harmless Customer and its employees, officers, directors, agents, successors and permitted assigns, at Loopio’s own expense, against an Infringement Claim.
-Loopio shall not be required to indemnify Customer in the event that the Infringement Claim is a result of (i) Customer’s use or modification the Loopio Solution in violation of or inconsistent with this Agreement or Documentation, including but not limited to combining the Loopio Solution with any other application, product or service not provided by Loopio, or (ii) (ii) Customer’s failure to promptly implement and use corrections or enhancements to the Loopio Solution that was made available by Loopio.
+Loopio shall not be required to indemnify Customer in the event that the Infringement Claim is a result of (i) Customer’s use or modification of the Services in violation of or inconsistent with this Agreement or the Documentation, including but not limited to combining the Services with any other application, product or service not provided by Loopio, or (ii) Customer’s failure to promptly implement and use corrections or enhancements to the Services that was made available by Loopio.

 2. Remedy.
-In the event of an Infringement Claim, or if Loopio reasonably believes the Loopio Solution may infringe or misappropriate intellectual property rights of a third party, Loopio may in its discretion and at no cost to Customer (i) modify the Loopio Solution so that it no longer infringes or misappropriates third-party intellectual property rights, (ii) obtain a license for Customer’s continued use of the Loopio Solution in accordance with this Agreement, or (iii) terminate the applicable Order Form for the Loopio Solution upon written notice and refund to Customer any prepaid Fees covering the remainder of the term of such Order Forms after the effective date of termination.
+In the event of an Infringement Claim, or if Loopio reasonably believes the Services may infringe or misappropriate intellectual property rights of a third party, Loopio may in its discretion and at no cost to Customer (i) modify the Services so that it no longer infringes or misappropriates third-party intellectual property rights, (ii) obtain a right for Customer’s continued use of the Services in accordance with this Agreement, or (iii) terminate the applicable Order Form for the Services upon written notice and refund to Customer any prepaid Fees covering the remainder of the term of such Order Forms after the effective date of termination.
 Section 10.1 and 10.2 states Loopio’s sole liability to, and Customer’s exclusive remedy, in respect of any Infringement Claim.

 4. Indemnification Procedures.
 The indemnification obligations in Section 10.1 and 10.3 apply provided that (i) the indemnified Party has promptly notified indemnifying Party in writing of such claim and indemnifying Party is not prejudiced by any delay by indemnified Party, (ii) indemnifying Party shall have full control over the defense of the claim, provided that any settlement or resolution entered into by indemnifying Party shall not require any admission of liability or any payment by indemnified Party, (iii) indemnified Party has not made any admission against indemnifying Party’s interests and has not agreed to any settlement of any claim or demand without indemnifying Party’s consent, and (iv) indemnified Party shall cooperate with indemnifying Party in the defense of the claim, at indemnifying Party’s expense.